arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-ard-lora/content.md

 (make sure that end-of-line 'NL' is enabled)
 ```

-It's now time to do a little bit deeper on uplink and downlink

 >The communication from the device to TTN is called uplink, viceversa the communication starting from TTN to the device, is called downlink

-Open the Data section on the Device page: here you'll see every kind of messages between your device and TTN
+Now open the Data section of the Device page.
+Every message between your device and TTN will be displayed here.

 The _thundericon_ is used to identify an Activation: typically when you turn on your device or you reset it, it will generate a new activation.

 You can click on that row and expand it, looking at more detailed information.

-Try now to send an uplink from your board.
+**Sending an Uplink Message**

 From the Serial Monitor, digit one or two words (i.e. "Hello TTN!") and hit the Send button